Covering a graph with independent walks: Multiple walks

 We now state a standard result for reversible Markov chains that will be used in the next couple of proofs.

-\begin{lemma}{\rm{\cite[Lemmas~6.16 and~6.17]{LevPerWil}}} Let $X$ be an irreducible and reversible Markov chain on a finite state space with transition matrix $P$ and invariant distribution $\pi$.
-There exists a large positive constant $C$ so that if $t=C\tmix$, then for all $x$ there exists a probability measure $\nu_x$ so that for all $x$ and $y$
+\begin{lemma}{\rm{\cite[proof of Lemma~24.7]{LevPerWil}}} Let $X$ be an irreducible and reversible Markov chain on a finite state space with transition matrix $(P+I)/2$ and invariant distribution $\pi$.
+For all $x$ there exists a probability measure $\nu_x$ so that for all $x$ and $y$ and $t=8\tmix$ we have

 \end{lemma}

 \begin{proof}[\bf Proof of Corollary~\ref{cor:worststartingstate}]